John of Tella: Exile

 Having successfully defended himself, John convinced the Persian administration of his innocence, and they affirmed his legitimacy in maintaining peace between the two empires by establishing his own Christian politeia in Nisibis with a degree of autonomy.
-For John, the borders were fictional and man-made, and the politeia of the empires was idolatrous and worldly.
-For those who truly valued their faith, the empire's orders should not be followed merely to please the emperor; God held greater significance, despite the hardships they might face.
+For John, the borders were fictitious and man-made, and the politeia of the empires was idolatrous and worldly.
+For those who truly valued their faith, the empire's orders should not be followed merely to please the emperor; God held greater significance, despite the hardships they might face in disobeying the emperor.

-John and Ephrem were portrayed as polar opposites.
-While John was moral, Ephrem was corrupt.
-John of Ephesus and Elias compared him to Ignatius and Paul, respectively, for challenging imperial authority in the face of persecution to serve God, alongside their shared asceticism and missionary activity.
+John and Ephrem were portrayed as polar opposites by the two biographers.
+While John was made to look moral, Ephrem was corrupt.
+John of Ephesus and Elias compared John of Tella to Ignatius and Paul, respectively, for challenging imperial authority in the face of persecution to serve God, alongside their shared asceticism and missionary activity.
 Particularly, Elias often quoted Paul's epistles when describing John, making the two figures nearly identical; the story of John reads like a biography of Paul.

-Ephrem, on the other hand, received a Greek education and rose through the ranks of the Byzantine government, eventually attaining the position of Chalcedonian patriarch of Antioch.
-He abused his authority by demolishing monasteries that did not align with him, sending soldiers to destroy them, and neglecting his flock in both empires.
-Instead, he chose to align himself with the Roman government and its laws and judicial system.
-This stands in contrast to John's politeia, which aimed to unite the faithful across borders and cultures, whereas Ephrem maintained the old method of enforcing doctrine as imperial policy through force.
+Ephrem, on the other hand — a Syriac Christian from Amida — received a Greek education and rose through the ranks of the Byzantine government, eventually attaining the position of Chalcedonian patriarch of Antioch.
+He was described as abusing his authority by demolishing monasteries that did not align with him, sending soldiers to destroy them, and neglecting his flock in both empires.
+Instead, he chose to affiliate himself with the Byzantine government and its laws and judicial system.
+This stands in contrast to the description of John's politeia in the biographies, which aimed to unite the faithful across borders and cultures, whereas Ephrem maintained the old method of enforcing doctrine as imperial policy through force.
 In Ephrem's attempt to integrate Syria into Chalcedonian Christianity to preserve Byzantine control, he mainly embraced only the urban regions.
 To the biographers, Ephrem served not God, but Caesar.

 John himself faced numerous accusations and slander.
 By immersing himself in Syriac literature and language rather than the Greek of the empire — despite the significant geographical and social overlap between the two — he positioned himself closer to the frontier in Mesopotamia, where such language and culture were more prevalent.
-Therefore, he was branded as treasonous and rebellious against Rome, likened to the nomads with whom he associated.
-His adversaries accused him of living on camel and donkey meat and wearing a hair shirt and a long beard as an attempt to portray him as nothing more than a savage and a bandit.
-Roman authorities were further unsettled by his growing influence among the largely autonomous frontier populations, whom they regarded as marginal subjects to begin with.
+Therefore, he was branded as treasonous and rebellious against the Byzantines, likened to the nomads with whom he associated.
+His adversaries accused him of living on camel and donkey meat, wearing a hair shirt, and growing a long beard as an attempt to portray him as nothing more than a savage and a bandit.
+Byzantine authorities were further unsettled by his growing influence among the largely autonomous frontier populations, whom they regarded as marginal subjects to begin with.